 - Birth certificate or other documentation to certify age of student.
-The student is required to be at least 15 years of age but has not attained the age of eighteen and one half years (18.5) of age at the time of enrollment. - Evidence of English language proficiency scores from a current version of the Secondary Language English Proficiency (SLEP) test or the English Language Test for International Students (ELTiS). - Valid transcript translated into English, including criteria for translating foreign grades into American standards and verification that student has not received a diploma or completed secondary education requirements in his home country. - Student application with verification of insurance, health records, residence of host family and all legal requirements for enrollment.
+The student is required to be at least 15 years of age but has not attained the age of 18 1⁄2 years of age at the time of enrollment. - Evidence of English language proficiency scores from a current version of the Secondary Language English Proficiency (SLEP) test or the English Language Test for International Students (ELTiS). - Valid transcript translated into English, including criteria for translating foreign grades into American standards and verification that student has not received a diploma or completed secondary education requirements in his home country. - Student application with verification of insurance, health records, residence of host family and all legal requirements for enrollment.
 The student must have gained legal entry into the United States with a J-1 Exchange Visa.